 251. CREATION OF SPECIAL COMMITTEES.

 The Council may, by resolution, establish a special committee to consider investigations, ethics, or other matters.
-The resolution shall set forth the jurisdiction, size, duration, and date for final action of the special committee.
+The resolution shall set forth the jurisdiction, size, duration, subpoena authority pursuant to Rules 601(a) and 611, and date for final action of the special committee.

-252. USE OF SUBPOENAS BY SPECIAL COMMITTEE.

-A special committee may use subpoenas to obtain testimony or documents only if the resolution creating the special committee authorizes the issuance of subpoenas.
-Subpoenas issued by special committees shall comply with the requirements of Article VI of these Rules.

-253. SPECIAL PROJECTS.
+252. SPECIAL PROJECTS.

 The Council may, by resolution, establish a special project related to policy development or oversight.
 The resolution shall set forth the timetable, budget, goals, and deliverables of the special project, and specify whether the project will be undertaken by a standing or special committee, or another method of organization.